 While investigating the mobile usage and sensor data collected and used in the studies, the identification of mobile usage and sensor data terms in the studies can be divided into (1) the detailed explanation of data terms and (2) the vague description of data terms.
-As shown in Table \ref{table:existingdatacategorization}, for studies of (1) in which they are easy to identify the used events and data terms are clear, and the data are categorized with the description of each data and displayed in a table.
-In contrast, for studies of (2) in which the API and data names are not specifically described, or the scope of the data is unclear because only a few examples are described.
-For example, it is difficult to identify specifically what data are collected by certain papers that used vague terms (e.g., "UI Interaction Collection", "sensors", "sensor data") rather than specifying what UI interaction data or sensor data are utilized using the AS API.
-Next, there are some papers where it is difficult to understand the entire data used as these papers only described a few examples using “such as,” “e.g.” and “ex”.
-In the case of (2), it is not difficult to grasp the flow of the paper.
-However, if the data (e.g., mobile data, events, and APIs) used in the paper are described more specifically as in (1), it can be communicated more clearly to the readers in identifying the data which are described in each paper.
-In the following, we classify the studies into two types according to the degree of the detailed description in the papers in terms of data categorization based-on hierarchical structure in Figure \ref{fig:numberofstudies}:
+As shown in Table \ref{table:existingdatacategorization}, for studies of (1) in which it is easy to identify the used events and data terms are clear, and the data are categorized with the description of each data and displayed in a table.
+In contrast, for studies of (2) in which the API and data names are not explicitly described, or the scope of the data is unclear because only a few examples are described.
+For example, it is difficult to identify what data are collected by specific papers that used vague terms (e.g., "UI Interaction Collection," "sensors," and "sensor data'') rather than specifying what UI interaction data or sensor data are utilized using the AS API.
+Next, there are some papers where it is difficult to understand the entire data used as these papers only described a few examples using “such as,” “e.g.'' and “ex.”
+The specification of the collected data described in case (2) papers do not interfere with the understanding of the papers.
+However, if the data specification is described more specifically as in case (1), the researcher's understanding of the data can be much clearer.
+In that case, it can be communicated more clearly to the readers to identify the data which are described in each paper.
+The studies were classified into two types according to the degree of the detailed description in the papers in terms of data categorization based on the hierarchical structure: